quractech/remdx/README.md

-The REMDx can measure 0-35V DC voltages with a resolution of 1mV, 0-8A DC currents with a resolution of 250uA (which can be modified), burden voltages, and power.
+The REMDx a board that is able to measure 0-35V DC voltage with a resolution of 1mV, 0-8A DC current with a resolution of 250uA (which can be modified), burden voltage, and power.
 Furthermore, all measurements can be performed over two channels.
-The REMDx (Realtime Efficiency Measurement Unit x) was originally intended to measure effeciency of Switch Mode Power Supplies hence the name REMDx, but later evolved to a datalogging device.
+The REMDx (Realtime Efficiency Measurement Unit x) was originally intended to measure effeciency of Switch Mode Power Supplies / Linear Regulator hence the name REMDx, but later evolved to a datalogging device.

 Concept diagram of REMDx is shown below.
 ![Block diagram](concept_white.png)